Puppy Love Doggie Daycare

 - Climate Control + HVAC!
 Safety and comfort are our top priority, which is why our new facility offers excellent indoor fresh air exchange, as well as air conditioning and heating to keep the indoor spaces comfortable.

 Consistent Caretakers!
-One of the best things about Puppy Love is that you know who will be caring for your dog….Adam & Tina!
-Other dog daycares are typically staffed like a revolving door of employee turnover.
-With entry-level employees that can come and go, and who change day by day, who may or may not have had any training about dog behavior.
-Inconsistent staff means inconsistent quality, where staff do not know your dog or their quirks.
 We believe your dog deserves care that is both competent and consistent.
-At Puppy Love, your dog will be under the direct care of a team of proven pet care professionals with a lifetime of experience, and a stellar safety record.
+At Puppy Love, your dog will be under the direct care of a full-time team of proven pet care professionals with a lifetime of experience, and an unmatched safety record.
 Your dog will enjoy the benefits of knowing and trusting their caretaker, having consistent safety rules upheld daily, and being supervised by someone who is well-versed in dog behavior.
-Any staff hired by Puppy Love to cover the occasional event where Adam or Tina have to leave will have first successfully passed Puppy Love’s eleven chapter training course, and they will always be working alongside either Adam or Tina.
-We make it a point to always have a manager on-site to maintain the quality of care.

 Medications on Time!
 If your dog takes medications at times that are outside of regular business hours, most kennels may not be able to give them at accurate times.
 However, since Puppy Love is staffed 24 hours, we are able to give medications at any time they are needed.
 We’ll also be able to monitor your dog’s behavior around the clock to be sure they’re responding well to their medicine.